BxCppDev/bxjsontools/README.md

 is amalgamated in bxjsontools source code.
-* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the original code from  JsonSerializer has been  reused with a  some modifications (coding style, file splitting, minor changes in the interface, addons)
+* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the original code from  JsonSerializer has been  reused with some modifications (coding style, file splitting, minor changes in the interface, addons)

 Needed tools and software (tested on Ubuntu 16.04 LTS):
 * You need CMake version >= 3.6.1 (former version may work)
 * You need gcc version >= 5.4.0 (former version may work)
-* By default, some bxjsontools' parts depends on Boost 1.60 (former version may work).
+* By default, some bxjsontools parts depends on Boost 1.60 (former version may work).
   This can be inhibited at configuration (see 'CMake options' below).

 ## License: